-&lt;sup>1 Tyson filed a separate appeal, number 53749-4-II, regarding his child support for his third minor child, BT.
+&lt;sup>1 Tyson filed a separate appeal, number 53742-7-II, regarding his child support for his two other minor children, JT and AT.

 FACTS

 I. LEGAL BACKGROUND

 The legislature adopted the uniform child support schedule as a means to equitably apportion the child support obligation between the parents, ensure child support is adequate to meet a child's basic needs, and provide additional child support commensurate with the parents' income, resources, and standard of living.
 RCW 26.19.001.
 "Whenever the [Department of Social and Health Services] receives an application for public assistance on behalf of a child, the [D]epartment shall take appropriate action . . . to establish or enforce support obligations against the parent or other persons owing a duty to pay support moneys."
 RCW 74.20.040(1).